Art is good for children

 In secondary schools fewer teenagers are taking art and creative subjects as an option due to pressure on schools to take the baccalaureate option.
 I feel it is a great shame for the younger generation – and the country – that cultural pursuits are being squeezed.

+So what are the benefits of art for children?
 In my opinion, art is good for the soul: you use the right side of your brains it is relaxing like meditation.
 Therefore it is great for relieving stress, problem solving, resilience, self-expression, confidence and self-belief.
 All of these skills are great skills for life and industry and there are a growing number of experts, both in education and business who support this sentiment.

 Annette Byrd, a manager with the pharmaceutical giant GlaxoSmithKline, was recently quoted explaining the benefits of recruiting staff with artistic backgrounds.